willnationsdev/Raven2015/README.md

 #Players

 Feel free to experiment with moving around a blue dot using the WASD or up/down/left/right arrow keys.
-The game starts off playing an audio clip from the movie 300 to showcase Raven's ability to play audio files properly.
-The audio clip is triggered by a collision with a red dot in the top left corner.